joshterrell805-historic/DeviceCollection/README.md

 DeviceCollection
 ================

-Select and locally save a collection of owned devices
+Select and locally save a collection of owned devices from ifixit.com

-Author: Josh Terrell
+Drag devices from DeviceContainer to Gear Bag to save the device to your collection.

-New Line
+Reload the page at anytime to see your devices.